Calf Muscle Tear

 Calf pain felt in your calf muscle belly is often the result of a pulled or torn calf muscle.
 A torn calf muscle can sometimes be confused with an Achilles tendon rupture, significant Achilles tendinopathy, leg cramps or even sciatica or referred pain from your lower back.

 Similar to the history of an Achilles tendon rupture, you may think you were “hit” in the leg.
 Potentially, you may feel a “pop” or “snap”.
 But in nearly 100% of cases, you will feel a sudden pain in the back of your calf.
-Over the next few hours, you’ll have difficulty walking properly or standing on your foot or rising onto your toes.
+Over the next few hours, you’ll have difficulty walking correctly, standing on your foot, or rising onto your toes.
 Swelling or bruising in the calf muscle will be apparent in severe calf muscle tears.

 What Causes a Calf Muscle Tear?

 Calf muscle tears usually occur during acceleration or changes in direction, e.g. a change of running speed.
-However, there is a small percentage of the populations who can tear their calf muscle by merely walking.
+However, a small percentage of the population can tear their calf muscle by merely walking.

-The most commonly torn calf muscle is your medial gastrocnemius.
-Shields et al. (1985).
-However, you can tear any of your other calf muscles: lateral gastrocnemius, soleus, plantaris or flexor hallucis longus.
+Shields et al. (1985) found the most commonly torn calf muscle is your medial gastrocnemius.
+However, you can pull any of your other calf muscles: lateral gastrocnemius, soleus, plantaris or flexor hallucis longus.
 Mid-belly calf muscle tears are most familiar with the Achilles musculotendinous junction second most likely.
 Campbell JT (2009), Delgardo et al. (2002).